dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

    [!code-razor[](build-a-blazor-app/samples_snapshot/3.x/ToDo8.razor?highlight=19-26)]

-1. Stop the running program in the command shell.
+1. Stop the running app in the command shell.
 Rebuild and run the app with the `dotnet run` command.
 Add some todo items to the todo list to test the new code.

 1. The title text for each todo item can be made editable, and a check box can help the user keep track of completed items.
 Add a check box input for each todo item and bind its value to the `IsDone` property.
 Change `@todo.Title` to an `<input>` element bound to `@todo.Title`: